opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_pool_v3.md

 * `flavor` - (Required) Specifies the flavor id.
 Changing this parameter will create a new resource.

 * `availability_zone` - (Required) Specify the name of the available partition (AZ).
-If zone is not specified than `node_pool` will be across `random`.
+If zone is not specified than `node_pool` will be in randomly selected AZ.
+The default value is `random`.
 Changing this parameter will create a new resource.

 * `key_pair` - (Optional) Key pair name when logging in to select the key pair mode.
   This parameter and password are alternative.
 Changing this parameter will create a new resource.